Dexter575/Dexter575/README.md

  Please feel free to reach out to me if you have any questions or would like to discuss potential projects.
 I look forward to working with you!"

 # Let's Work Together!
 If you're interested in working with me, please don't hesitate to contact me.
-You can reach me through my email me at idreees575@gmail.com.
+You can reach me through my email me at idrees@turing-intelligence.com or at idreees575@gmail.com.
 I look forward to hearing from you!

 # Connect with Me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Handshake.gif" height="32px"> </h3>